wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 Mixed:

 * The concepts L2/L3 constructs are unclear (perhaps even unnecessary)
-* VPC resource, pretty flexible, but not always clear what's going on under the hood.
-It's definitely good for quick tests, as every compute recourse requires a VPC.
-The defaults are pretty generous: it creates two AZs (to check), NAT gateways in both of them.
-These resources are pricey.
-Often, you don't need them for quick tests.
 * Syntactically unclear what happens synth/deploy/run time (writing your lambda and infrastructure definitions in the same language makes them easier to mix up)
 * CloudFormation is raw, but it's more reusable because it's pure data, much simpler, less "abstractions".
 * Choosing the logical ids is by convention, but it's unclear what's the convention.
 Example: construct has an id and its sub-constructs' names are prefixed with id.